Applications are open for places at the Maidstone United Football Academy from September 2018.

-The club’s academy programme is now in its fifth season and applications have consistently outstripped places.
+The club’s academy programme is now in its sixth season and applications have consistently outstripped places.
 During the two-year programme, students have the opportunity to study a BTEC Sport at Level Two or Three, while training and playing at the home of the Stones.

 First team manager Jay Saunders is part of the academy’s coaching team, alongside Jamie Coyle (player/manager at Welling United), Tom Parkinson (first teamer at Tonbridge Angels) and Jim Bodle (former player and reserve team boss).

 Helping to make you a winner